davewalker5/ti-84-python/README.rst

 --------------

-To run the applications on a desktop machine, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.
-The sub-folders in the "src" folder should all be added to PYTHONPATH, with the exception of the "utils" sub-folder.
+To run the applications on a desktop machine, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated. **NOTE:** The sub-folders in the "src" folder should all be added to PYTHONPATH, with the exception of the "utils" sub-folder.

 Running the Applications